Awards & Recognition

 Mission, Vision, Values

 Linda Hunt oversees Dignity Health’s Arizona service area, which is anchored by five outstanding hospitals, St. Joseph’s Hospital and Medical Center, Chandler Regional Medical Center, Mercy Gilbert Medical Center, St. Joseph’s Westgate Medical Center and Arizona General Hospital.
-Under Hunt’s leadership, Dignity Health, formerly Catholic Healthcare West, has grown into a respected and comprehensive health care system, which also includes imaging centers, specialty hospitals, physician groups, clinics, freestanding emergency rooms, urgent cares, insurance providers, an accountable care organization, a medical school campus and other clinical partnerships.
+Under Hunt’s leadership, Dignity Health in Arizona has grown into a respected and comprehensive health care system, which also includes imaging centers, specialty hospitals, physician groups, clinics, freestanding emergency rooms, urgent cares, insurance providers, an accountable care organization, a medical school campus and other clinical partnerships.
 During her previous role as President and CEO of St. Joseph’s Hospital, the 593-bed facility became the busiest hospital in Arizona and attracted patients from around the world to its Barrow Neurological Institute and the Muhammad Ali Parkinson Center.

 Hunt has served on several state and national commissions that are working to shape the future of health care and medical education.
 She is currently Chair of the Phoenix Forward Healthcare Leadership Council and is a member of the Governor’s business leadership council, called Arizona Zanjeros.
 Additionally, she has served on the Governor’s Arizona Commerce Authority Board, Greater Phoenix Economic Council’s Healthcare Leadership Council, Council of Teaching Hospitals and Health Systems Administrative Board of the American Association of Medical Colleges, American Association of Medical Colleges Executive Council, Arizona Commission on Medical Education and Research, Arizona Bioscience Roadmap Steering Committee and Greater Phoenix Leadership Bioscience Task Force.
 Hunt has also represented Dignity Health in several community organizations, including Greater Phoenix Leadership and the Greater Phoenix Economic Council.